 Life is never black or white.
 It is not enough to see through your own eyes, but you should see the world through the “eyes of truth”.

+What does that mean?
 Do not remain in any faith until you experiment intensely.

 Do not let others blind you.
 Much of the “general knowledge” simply reflects social bias.
 Document your reality by reading the “obvious signs”.

 Health: Take off your shirt and look at your body in the mirror.
 He is in good health?
 Exercise?
 Do you eat well?